utdata/rwdir/docs/09-tidy-data.md

 ### Pivot our candy data longer

-What we want here is five rows for each person's entry, with a column for "color" and a column for "candies".
+What we want here is six rows for each person's entry, with a column for "color" and a column for "candies".

 We are using a range, naming the first "red" and the last column "brown" with `:` in between.
 This only works because those columns are all together.
 We could also use `cols = !c(first_name, last_name)` to say everything but those two columns.